Are you ready to start canning?

 - Cutting board.
 Many canning recipes call for fruits and vegetables to be sliced, chopped, cut or diced.
 You will need a good cutting board in order to prepare your foods for canning effectively.
 Consider getting an over the sink cutting board for this task.
 Many over the sink cutting boards have some sort of strainer attachment that make it easy to wash and sort the foods you are cutting, which will save you time on canning day.

-This equipment, along with your jars, lids and screw bands, are all you need to execute most basic water bath canning recipes.
+This equipment, along with your jars, lids and screw bands, are all you need to try most basic water bath canning recipes.
 While you can buy all of these items separately, most home goods stores sell a basic kit consisting of most of these items for a very reasonable price; you can also find the kits online as well.

 Photo: a standard pressure canner.
 This is a large one, capable of pressure canning several quart jars.